orchidsoftware/orchid.software/source/en/docs/configuration.md

-You can add as many new intermediate layers as you like. for example, the filtering layer requests only from the white list of IP addresses.
+You can add as many new intermediate layers as you like.
+For example, the filtering layer requests only from the white list of IP addresses.

 ## Login page